pw.io.airbyte

 • streams (Sequence[str]) – Airbyte stream names to be read.

 • execution_type (str) – denotes how the airbyte connector is run.
-If "local" is specified the connector is executed via local Docker execution.
+If "local" is specified the connector is executed on a local machine.
 If "remote" is used, the connector runs as a Google Cloud Run job.

 • mode (str) – denotes how the engine polls the new data from the source.
 Currently "streaming" and "static" are supported.
 If set to "streaming", it will check for updates every refresh_interval_ms milliseconds. "static" mode will only consider the available data and ingest all of it in one commit.
 The default value is "streaming".